 But the thing is, I have dreams bigger than just sleeping in.
 So I wake up for them.
 You should too.

 No matter what your schedule, find a time in your day where you can dedicate a few hours completely to your blog.
-The most successful bloggers are waking up early, blogging on their lunch break or during their kid’s nap times and doing everything they can to make sure they are successful.
+Learning to build a blog during your free-time is going to be key to start generating income.

 One of the best blogging tips I can give you is to be consistent.

-Let me take it one step further and say that Google appreciates consistency as well.
+Google appreciates consistency!
 If you want your little blog to be taken more seriously in Google’s eyes, then you have got to take it more seriously yourself!

 Until you have built a strong, solid following, it’s a good idea to steer clear of getting too chatty about yourself.
 Now, is this always the case?
 No. Some bloggers have made a huge success out of their life story and it all started with a blog.

-Now just because I said people don’t care about you, doesn’t mean you can’t use your experiences to help others.
+Now just because I said people don’t want to hear about you all of the time, doesn’t mean you can’t use your experiences to help others.

 Keep this in mind when you are writing your posts.
 Did you have a really rough experience with your toddler yesterday?
-Instead of writing out a story that tells people what happened, find a way to make it a teaching point for other moms.
+Instead of writing out a story that tells people what happened in your life, find a way to make it a teaching point for other moms.

 Now when you write this post, you absolutely should talk about yourself and your experience!! –People also want to know they are not alone.
 They’ll enjoy relating to you and are more likely to join your e-mail list or follow you on social media when they know you are relatable and helpful!

 As you learn these types of things on how to improve your blog, you have got to be willing to roll with the punches.
 If you love writing posts about how to style an outfit, but no one is reading them…your audience is talking to you.
 They’re asking for a little change.
 Does your one post about how you organize a sock drawer do really well?
 Then listen to that.
-Maybe organization is where you really shine.
+Write the stuff they are loving to read!

 A lot of people who want to start a blog do so because they have a passion for writing.
 It’s a natural talent of theirs so they think they will fall head over heels in love with the wide world of blogging.

-One major blogging tip truth is that running a blog also requires graphic design, technical skills, a marketing mindset and structure.
+One major blogging tip is that running a blog also requires graphic design, technical skills, a marketing mindset, and structure.
 These aren’t all necessarily things creative people possess.